SUMMER PROGRAM IN ARCHAEOLOGY 2017 (Application now open)

-AMERICAN RESEARCH CENTER IN SOFIA SUMMER ARCHAEOLOGY PROGRAM, 2014
+AMERICAN RESEARCH CENTER IN SOFIA SUMMER PROGRAM IN ARCHAEOLOGY, 2017

-Eligibility: advanced undergraduate and graduate students of American universities in the fields of Archaeology, Anthropology, Classical Studies, Ancient History and related studies
+Eligibility: advanced undergraduate and graduate students of universities based in North America and Europe in the fields of Archaeology, Anthropology, Classical Studies, Ancient History and related studies

-The American Research Center in Sofia is pleased to announce the third summer Archaeological Field School at Heraclea Sintica (Bulgaria).
+The American Research Center in Sofia is pleased to announce itssixth summer season in the Middle Strymon Valley and the third Archaeological Field School at Parthicopolis (Bulgaria).

-Students will arrive in Sofia on May 31 and will spend two full days exploring the archaeology and history of this beautiful city.
-On June 3, the Team will begin an archaeological journey, visiting sites and museums in Veliko Tarnovo, Kazanlak, Stara Zagora, Plovdiv and other smaller sites.
-We will arrive in the city of Sandanski on June 7, the home base of the ARCS excavations at Heraclea Sintica.
-The excavation Team will reside in a hotel in Petrich or Sandanski during the 4-week excavation season.
-Archaeological work is conducted Monday-Friday with additional excursions to northern Greece and Republic of Macedonia on Saturdays.
-The Team will be accompanied back to Sofia on July6, where they will stay one night, departing from Sofia on July 7.
+Students will arrive in Sofia on May 30and will spend two days exploring the archaeology and history of its Roman predecessor, Serdica.
+On June 2, the Team will begin an archaeological journey, visiting sites and museums in Sofia and in Plovdiv.
+We will arrive in the city of Sandanski on June 4, the home base of the ARCS excavations at Parthicopolis.
+The excavation team will reside in a hotel in Sandanski during the 3-week excavation season.
+Archaeological work is conducted Monday-Friday with additional excursions to Republic of Macedonia and northern Greece on Saturdays.
+The Team will be accompanied back to Sofia on June 25, where they will stay one night, departing from Sofia on June 26.

-The fee for the ARCS Summer Archaeology Program is $1400, which covers the cost of lodging in Sofia, and the cities where we will stay during the pre-excavation excursion, ground transportation during the excursion and museum/site tickets during the excursions;housing, ground transportation and most meals during the excavation season at Heraclea/Petrich or Sandanski.
-This fee does not cover lunch or dinner during the excursions, international travel to/from Sofia, travel insurance or academic credits; the fee also does not cover dinner on Saturdays and lunch/dinner on Sundays during the excavation season.
+The fee for the ARCS Summer Archaeology Program is $1800, which covers the cost of lodging in Sofia, ground transportation during the excursion and museum/site tickets during the excursions;housing, ground transportation and most meals during the excavation season at Parthicopolis/Sandanski.
+This fee does not cover lunch or dinner during the excursions, international travel to/from Sofia, travel insurance; the fee also does not cover dinner on Saturdays and lunch/dinner on Sundays during the excavation season.

-Organizer: American Research Center in Sofia (ARCS), in collaboration with the National Institute of Archaeology with a Museum, Bulgarian Academy of Sciences, Sofia (NIAM-BAS).
+Organizer: American Research Center in Sofia (ARCS), in collaboration with the Archaeological Museum in Sandanski.

-For full consideration, prospective students should submit an application to Dr. Emil Nankov (firstname.lastname@example.org)by February 15, 2014.
+For full consideration, prospective students should submit an application to Dr. Emil Nankov (firstname.lastname@example.org)by February 1, 2017.